The-UnCursed/XAMPP-Dashboard/README.md

 ## Acknowledgments

 - [Font Awesome](https://fontawesome.com/) for the icons
-- [XAMPP](https://www.apachefriends.org/) for the amazing development environment
+- [XAMPP](https://www.apachefriends.org/) for the development environment